secretlint/secretlint/README.md

 For more details, see [secretlint/git-hooks](https://github.com/secretlint/git-hooks) project.

+Node.js version also can be used for global git hook.
+If you interesting in it, please see [@azu/git-hooks](https://github.com/azu/git-hooks).

 ### GitHub Actions

 If you already set secretlint [Using Node.js](#using-nodejs), you can run secretlint with your configuration on [GitHub Actions](https://github.co.jp/features/actions).